Melapress/wp-security-audit-log/readme.txt

 For more information about the features for WordPress Multisite network installation refer to [WP Security Audit Log Features for WordPress Multisite](http://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/)

-= Easiy Create Your Own Custom Alerts =
+= Easily Create Your Own Custom Alerts =
 Is there something on your WordPress that the plugin does not monitor, but you would like to keep a record of it?
 Refer to the [Hooks for custom alerts documentation](https://www.wpsecurityauditlog.com/documentation/create-custom-alerts-wordpress-audit-trail/) to easily create your own custom alerts and keep record of any change on your WordPress, be it a change in a WordPress customization, a third party plugin and more.

 = WordPress Security Audit Log in your Language! =